biru-dash/Wendy-hackathon/docs/hackathon_agenda.md

 ## Overview

 Participants will modify and enhance Wendy's multi-agent AI system by updating agent instructions, tools, and models.
-The system uses Market Trends Analyst and Customer Insights agents to generate offer concepts.
+The system relies on five collaborating agents—Market Trends Analyst, Customer Insights, Competitor Intelligence, Offer Design, and the Marketing Orchestrator—to deliver finalized offer recommendations.

 ## Hackathon Goal